A tradition continuing since the time of the Buddha.

 If it is good weather and people wish to have some Dhamma conversation, the monastics will eat their meal at the park and are open for answering Dhamma questions after the meal, otherwise they will get a ride or take the bus back to the vihara for the meal.

-The monastics will then walk around downtown and get to Heritage Park around 11:30am.
-You are welcome to offer food along the route or in the park.
-They will eat their meal in the park.
+The monastics will then walk around downtown and get to the Farmers Market around 11:30am.
+You are welcome to offer food along the route or at the Farmers Market.
+The monastics will eat their meal near the market.
 You are welcome to join them, share a meal with them and others who might be participating.

 If anyone would like to discuss Dhamma after the meal the monastics are happy to stay until the time they need to take the bus back to the Vihara.